-- a) The Association is the sole official representative and exclusive bargaining agent with regard to terms and conditions of employment for the following employee groups: - i) All full-time Faculty who hold probationary, continuing, or limited term appointments; - ii) All full-time Librarians who hold probationary, continuing, or limited term appointments; - Any full-time Faculty Member or Librarian who moves to a reduced assignment.
-This clause will not be interpreted to imply or include associate faculty in any way. - b) No full-time Faculty Member or Librarian is required to join the Association as a condition of employment.
+a) The Association is the sole official representative and exclusive bargaining agent with regard to terms and conditions of employment for the following employee groups:

+- i) All full-time Faculty Members who hold continuing-track, continuing, or limited-term appointments; - ii) All full-time Librarian Members who hold probationary, continuing, or limited-term appointments; - iii) Any full-time Faculty Member or Librarian Member who moves to a reduced assignment.
+This clause will not be interpreted to imply or include associate faculty in any way. - b) No full-time Faculty Member or Librarian Member is required to join the Association as a condition of employment.